brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

      a little but "fuzzy" on purpose.
 We do that as follows.

   5. If two spine nodes have a similar number of super-spine adjacencies, they are considered to be equally desirable.
      We put them in an "equivalence group".
 After sorting spines, we randomize the sorted order within each equivalence group.
+     In real life, there will be few equivalence groups with large numbers of member spines.
+     In that case, the election of flood repeater will be quite random.

+The net result of this algorithm is that each leaf node tries to pick different flood repeaters, while still avoiding very non-optimal flood repeaters (i.e. avoiding spines that have bad connectivity to the super spines).

-If that sounds very abstract, the concrete examples and show command output below should make it a bit more concrete.
+If all of this sounds very abstract, the concrete examples and show command output below should make it a bit more concrete.

+And if all of this sounds very fuzzy and imprecise, let me remind you of what I said earlier: there is no requirement to standardize the algorithm and there is no requirement that all leaves run the same algorithm.

+There is another subtle point to point out.
+In other link state routing protocols there are also ongoing efforts to implement flooding reduction.
+Many of those efforts involve "pruning the flooding topology", i.e. to pick a subset of the links to do the flooding over.
+That mental model of a pruned flooding topology does not really work for the RIFT approach, because each leaf can pick a different set of flood repeaters, and hence a different subset of the spine to super-spine links.

 # Flooding reduction implementation